Sawmonabo/GoogleFinance_Java_Scraping/README.md

 ## Project 2: Java-Jsoup GoogleStock Analysis
-*  Perform web scraping with Java using the JSoup library.
-*  Entering a ticker name and receiving information on the company and its finances.
+*  Taking user-input from the terminal to search a ticker name and receive information on the company and its finances.
+*  Used Object-Oriented principles to create and use methods to perform stock analysis.
+*  HTML parsing to find correct tags for each specific variable.
 *  Includes a runner file to be ran as the main, as well as, the unix command to run the program with the jsoup.jar file correctly.
 *  Make sure all files are in correct folders to be ran correctly.